hjerpbakk/SlackProfilebot/README.md

    }
    ```

-7. Run https://api.slack.com/methods/users.list/test to find the user id of one of the admins in your Slack team.
+7. One user must be configured to be Profilebots admin user.
+This need not be an actual Slack admin, but the id must be a valid user id in the Slack team.
+Run https://api.slack.com/methods/users.list/test to find the user id you want to use.

-8. Copy the generated admin user id and paste it as your `adminUserId` in `config.json`:
+8. Copy the user id and paste it as your `adminUserId` in `config.json`:

    ```
    {